nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 ## Setup CI for Your Vue App

 This tutorial walked you through how Nx can improve the developer experience for local development, but Nx can also make a big difference in CI.
 Without adequate tooling, CI times tend to grow exponentially with the size of the codebase.
 Nx helps reduce wasted time in CI with the [`affected` command](/ci/features/affected) and Nx Replay's [remote caching](/ci/features/remote-cache).
 Nx also [efficiently parallelizes tasks across machines](/ci/concepts/parallelization-distribution) with Nx Agents.
-You can follow a full tutorial on using Nx in [GitHub Actions](/ci/intro/tutorials/github-actions) or [Circle CI](/ci/intro/tutorials/circle).

 To set up Nx Cloud run: